Absence of covariant singularities in pure gravity: Conclusions

 \section{Conclusions}

 In this paper, we have proposed to investigate singularities in the field space rather than in spacetime.
+This is particularly important in order to perform an analysis that is covariant under field redefinitions.
+Such a generalised form of the principle of covariance is indeed required in the study of quantum effects in cosmology and astrophysics, where observables are in-in correlation functions rather than $S$-matrix elements.
+Although the equivalence theorem guarantees that scattering amplitudes are invariant under the set of field redefinitions that keep the asymptotic states fixed, the same cannot be said about in-in correlations functions, whose calculation requires the geometrical approach introduced by Vilkovisky and DeWitt~\cite{Vilkovisky:1984st,DeWitt:1988dq}.
+As a result of Vilkovisky and DeWitt's works, one obtains a formalism where fields are mere coordinates in the field space and observables are thus scalars defined on the same space.
 Spacetime singularities are field-dependent, thus their real significance is not clear until one proves their presence for every choice of field variables.
 Existing examples in the literature indeed show that certain singularities in spacetime can be removed by field redefinitions albeit being non-removable under change of coordinates.
 We corroborated such examples by remarking that the Hawking-Penrose theorem is not a covariant result under field redefinitions.

 Finding field redefinitions that can eliminate singularities is obviously not always feasible in practice as there are infinitely many choices of parameterisation for a field theory.
 The most promising approach is to calculate curvature invariants in field space.
-We showed that the Kretschmann scalar of the DeWitt functional metric turns out to be free of singularities.
+We showed that the Kretschmann scalar of the DeWitt functional metric turns out to be free of singularities for {$\epsilon=0$}.
 Surprisingly, this result does not depend on the choice of the gravitational action, which is encoded in the parameter $c$ in Eq.~\eqref{eq:dw2}.
-Any pure gravity theory is therefore devoid of curvature singularities.
+Any pure gravity theory is therefore devoid of curvature singularities {should one take $\epsilon=0$}.

 We should note that removing a singularity from a field configuration certainly makes its description more complete, but the fact that a singularity is removable in field space does not imply that there is no interesting physics occurring around it.
 Horizons as removable spacetime singularities clearly teach us that investigating the physics likely requires a case by case study.
 In fact, studying specific models of self-gravitating systems is one of the natural developments of the present work, as it is the formal analysis of field-space invariants for more general theories than pure gravity.
 We will pursue both directions in future works.